What languages does Translator support?

 Where do I get billing support?

-Visit the Azure billing and subscription FAQ webpage first and if you need immediate assistance, log into your user account in the Azure portal and click on the ‘Help + Support’ icon at the top right corner of the webpage to submit a support request.
+You can create an Azure support request.
+Log into your user account in the Azure portal and click on the ‘Help + Support’ icon at the top right corner of the webpage to submit a support ticket.